 Mobile racing betting apps and websites that are licensed by the IL Racing Board (IRB) may offer their services to customers.
 A full list of licensed racing betting sites (also known as advance deposit wagering operators or “ADWs”) can be viewed here at the IRB website.

 Illinois authorized retail sportsbooks and mobile betting apps in 2019.
 The first retail sportsbooks at casinos launched in Spring 2020 and mobile betting followed suit three months later.
 The Illinois Gaming Board (IGB) maintains a complete list of licensed sportsbooks and mobile betting operators here.

-The IL Lottery is authorized to sell tickets online to major draw games.
-Tickets may only be purchased through the official Illinois Lottery website.
-Customers must be at least 18 years of age and have a valid Illinois address to sign up for an online account.
+The IL Lottery website offers instant win games and sells tickets to major draw games online.
+Customers must be 18 or older, located in Illinois, and have a valid in-state address to sign up for online accounts.